 Another entry from Environmental Concepts, this professional soil pH test kit is very easy to use.
 It contains 40 tests, 10 of each for measuring the pH level, nitrogen, phosphorus, and potash.
 Ideal for hobbyists, classrooms, and professionals, this liquid-based testing will let you have some chemistry fun while caring for your plants.
 Mixing substances with the soil to get a reaction is not only educational; it can also be a way to entertain the kids while teaching them some gardening basics.

 1662 Professional Soil Test Kit is really easy to use and comes with detailed instructions alongside extensive soil and plant care guidelines.
 Due to its qualitative rather than quantitative measurement, you won’t get precise results though.
 Nevertheless, the test is really accurate, and it will give you a fair idea of the status of your soil.
 The kit comes stylishly packed in a plastic case that’s easy to carry around.
 If 40 tests are insufficient, you can also choose one of the other options, that come with 80 or 200 tests respectively.
-To always have your plants protected, be sure you pick one of the weed killers from our list.

 Color code test for soil pH and three nutrients